 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

-Some of the most valuable points are transferrable point currencies like Chase Ultimate Rewards that give you have the option to transfer to Marriott, Hyatt or IHG.
-One of my favorite cards is the Chase Sapphire Preferred® Card.
+Many of the most valuable points are transferable point currencies like Chase Ultimate Rewards that give you have the option to transfer to various hotel brands like Marriott, Hyatt or IHG.
+One of my favorite of these cards is the Chase Sapphire Preferred® Card.
 Or, if you’re looking to top up some of your point balances, both the Hilton Honors American Express Surpass® Card and the IHG® Rewards Club Premier Credit Card have great welcome bonuses right now.
-Also, the Marriott Bonvoy Boundless Credit Card is a great choice if you need more Marriott points.
-You can also check out some of the other best hotel credit cards.
+Also, the Marriott Bonvoy Boundless™ Credit Card is a great choice if you need more Marriott points.

 Although 100,000 Hyatt points will generally go a lot further than 100,000 Hilton points, if there’s not a Hyatt hotel in the cities you want to visit, it’s not going to matter how many you have.

 Hyatt hotels possess a number of different hotel brands, such as Park Hyatt, Miraval, Hyatt Regency, Andaz and many more.

 The best aspect of Hyatt is its abnormally high-quality hotels, even its cheapest options.
 I’ve never had a Hyatt horror story, nor am I acquainted with anyone who has.
 Not all Hyatt hotels are fancy, but they’re always pristine.
 If you want a safe choice, Hyatt is the hotel for you.

 Hyatt’s also got some of the most aspirational hotels in the miles and points hobby.
 At the top of the Hyatt award chart are properties such as:

 These are stunning celebrity-getaway type hotels and resorts with which you can save $1,000+ per night, depending on the season.